ento00/C_Programming_A_modern_approch_-solutions/README.md

 ## Informations
 All testing was done on Linux system running GCC 11.4.0.

-To check your current gcc version used, enter the following command:
+To check the gcc version used, enter the following command:
 ```bash
 gcc --version
 ```